 Trade and Other Receivables include amounts due from customers for goods sold and services performed in the ordinary course of business.
-Receivables are expected to be collected within 12 months of the end of the reporting period and are classified as current assets.
+Receivables are expected to be collected within d) Plant and Equipment

+12 months of the end of the reporting period and are classified as current assets.
 All other receivables are classified as non-current assets.